kejran/kejran.github.io/_posts/2022-08-16-3ds-hardware.md

 To solve this, a section of memory known as **linear memory** is allocated.
 Linear allocation are guaranteed to be contiguous when seen from the hardware.
 Thus, bulk data sent to peripherals has to go through the linear memory.

 The last memory type of interest is the **VRAM**.
 This is the area where data commonly used by the GPU lives, such as framebuffers and textures.
-3DS has a rather lacking amount of dedicated VRAM, somewhat made up by being able to put data in linear memory.
-Base 3DS has two banks of 3 MiB each, for 6 MiB total - which is available for app use. *Warning: My wild unconfirmed conjecture follows.* As for *New* consoles, additional 4 MiB of "VRAM" is added.
+The 3DS has a rather lacking amount of dedicated VRAM, which is somewhat compensated by being able to put non-texture data in the linear memory.
+Base 3DS has two banks of 3 MiB each, for 6 MiB total - which is available for app use.

+*Warning: My wild unconfirmed conjecture follows.* As for *New* consoles, additional 4 MiB of "VRAM" is added.
 However, from what I gather, either none or half of it is available for games (Homebrew might be able to bypass it, although it is not directly possible through `libctru`), as it is/might be used for the head tracking CV.
 [Read more here.](https://www.3dbrew.org/wiki/Memory_layout#0x1F000000_(New_3DS_only))

 Additionally, apps can get access to the **SD card** to operate on arbitrary files there.
 However, compile-time / read-only files can be baked directly into the binary and exposed as a virtual file system.